zethon/ttvg/README.md

 ```
 conan install ../ttvg -s build_type=Debug --build mising
 ```
 * Initialize CMake.
 This will create makefiles.
-If you want to use Xcode than you should just have to change the generator (the `-G` argument).
+If you want to use Xcode change the generator (the `-G` argument).
 See the Windows instructions for an example of how to specify the generator.

 ```
 cmake .. -DCMAKE_BUILD_TYPE=Debug